 EVERYTHING WILL BE GREEN.
 Or blue, if you are Japanese.

 PART 1: TSUYU, OR PLUM RAIN 梅雨

-Roads less traveled frequently turn green this time of year with mosses, as does just about everything in Japan.
+Roads less traveled frequently turn green this time of year with moss.
+Be very cautious!
+Wet moss on rubber can become extremely slick.
 There is an average of 17 days of precipitation for most of Japan in this time.

-Even the days that are not raining don’t expect too much sun.
+Even on days that are not raining, don’t expect too much sun.
 Though not impossible, a big blue sky, or clear visibility this time of year is very very rare.

 Also worth note is that this is peak heat + humidity time so hydration and care not to over exert oneself is crucial.

-But with all of that this is the only time of year you will see the flooded rice paddies, something that can be downright mesmerizing to ride through.
+But with all of that this is the only time of year you will see the flooded rice paddies, something that can be truly mesmerizing to ride through.

 Part 2: August, AKA The Heat Wave

-Once Tsuyu is over the second wave of summer begins, typically around the end of July or beginning of August.
+Once Tsuyu is over, the second wave of summer begins, typically around the end of July or beginning of August.
 I like to call this the “Heatwave” period.
-This can be as short lived as a week or two, or as much as a month long.
+This can be as short as a week or two, or as long as a month long.